-In reality, spread betting is not exactly the most complicated betting game in the world, but it would also be quite erroneous to state that spread betting is in the same rank of ease as political betting or sports betting.
+In reality, spread betting is not exactly the most complicated betting game in the world, but it would also be quite erroneous to state, that spread betting is in the same rank of ease as sports betting or Rainbow Riches slot, for example.

 Spread Betting Services in the UK